 Maintain a balanced proportion of regulators and regulated community at the table.

-No topic is off-limits; humor is encouraged; rapport is built among individuals in the group; discussion is candid yet respectful.
+No topic is off-limits; humor is encouraged; rapport is built among individuals in the group; discussion is candid yet respectful; decision-making is collaborative and we work to gain concensus.

 Extensive note-taking by MISA staff followed by transcribing, summarizing, and transmittal of meeting notes back to the group.
 Posting of notes on a dedicated web page so that meeting proceedings are transparent and accessible to those unable to attend.